Supplemental Nutrition Assistance Program (SNAP)

 - be interviewed, and

-- meet all financial and technical eligibility factors prior to issuance of FSP benefits.
+- meet all financial and technical eligibility factors prior to issuance of SNAPbenefits.

 Some people who have little or no money may qualify for Expedited Food Supplement benefits right away.
 They must have only an interview and verify identity.

-You can apply by completing the online application, or by completing the written application and filing it with your local Department of Social Services.
+You can apply by completing the online application, or by requesting a written application and filing it with your local Department of Social Services.
 Income eligibility guidelines are available on the Department of Human Services website.

-- Citizenship and Immigrant Status: some non-U.S. citizens are eligible for FSP.
+- Citizenship and Immigrant Status: some non-U.S. citizens are eligible for SNAP.
 To verify that your immigration status meets the program requirements, refer to the Program Manual.

-- Social Security numbers: all members of your household need a Social Security number to apply for FSP
+- Social Security numbers: all members of your household need a Social Security number to apply for SNAP

-- Work: able-bodied adults age 16-60 must look for work and/or attend the local department's training program to be eligible for FSP
+- Work: able-bodied adults age 16-60 must look for work and/or attend the local department's training program to be eligible for SNAP

-- Students: most students age 18-49, who are enrolled at least half time, are not eligible for FSP
+- Students: most students age 18-49, who are enrolled at least half time, are not eligible for SNAP

-- Income deductions and verification: see the FSP website for information on how your household's income is calculated, and what documents are required for verification purposes.
+- Income deductions and verification: see the SNAP website for information on how your household's income is calculated, and what documents are required for verification purposes.